 Do you notice the decorative oomph?

-I bet there is not a single one of us who hasn’t moved this over here and this over there at one time or another complete with a that looks ten times better there result.
-I call those design and decorating V8 moments.
+I bet there’s not a single one of us who hasn’t moved this over here and that over there at one time or another, often with a “that looks so much better there” result.

 Like a moth to a flame, my eyes and bid card would lock on decorative lamps in need of TLC- total lighting care.

-Rewired and ready for double decorative duty as part accent, part task lighting these double socket treasures would be fitted with one soft white light bulb and one soft pink light bulb.
+Rewired and ready for double decorative duty as part accent, part task lighting, these double socket treasures would be fitted with one soft white light bulb and one soft pink light bulb.

-Is that new?
+Is this piece new?

-No, it was in the __________.
+No. It was in the __________.

 It’s a great way to rejuvenate the look, feel and personality of the space, and an easy way to balance the scales of space and design on a dime.